 But what if, instead of assuming that is the only solution, you visited a physical therapist, who recommended a series of exercises?
 Or you simply followed the preliminary regimen of Rest, Ice, and Elevation?
-Or you tried using some supplement that helps your joint heal?
-Or made some bone broth and over time, got the nutrients needed to heal the joint?
+Or you tried using some supplement that helps your knee joint heal?
+Or made some bone broth and, over time, got the nutrients needed to heal the knee joint?

 Take Good Care of Your Knees

 Your knee pain is conditioned both on your own history and condition.
 And you have a lot more control than you might think about improving the situation.
 It depends on keeping your mind open to new ideas, and also the willingness to change your mind, change your thinking, to change the health of your knees over time.